Miscarriage of a foetus and the rulings related to the mother and child: Ibn Bāz and Ibn Uthaimeen.

 Source and audio: binbaz.org.sa/

 If the foetus is miscarried before the completion of 120 days, there is no janāzah prayer to be prayed for it.
 Rather it is taken and buried in the earth in any place without a funeral.
-However if the 120 days are completed, i.e. four months, then it is considered to be a person.
+However, if the 120 days are completed, i.e. four months, then it is considered to be a person.
 So if the foetus is miscarried after that point, then it is washed and shrouded, and it is given a funeral prayer.
 Even if it is only the size of a hand, it is prayed over, and buried in the graveyard of the Muslims, if it was counted amongst the Muslims.
-However, if it was a child of the Christians, meaning that it’s parents were Christians, then the child is not buried in the graveyard of the Muslims.
+However, if it was a child of the Christians, meaning that its parents were Christians, then the child is not buried in the graveyard of the Muslims.
 It is merely buried without the ritual bath and shrouding.
 That is the case even for a baby, due to the fact that when the Prophet (ﷺ) was asked about the children of the polytheists, he responded: “They are from them.”

 The point is that if the four months are completed (120 days) and then the foetus is miscarried: it is washed, shrouded, and the janāzah is prayed for it, and then buried in a Muslim graveyard – it is also named and an ‘aqeeqah performed, in the most correct opinion of the scholars, so that it will intercede for its parents on the Day of Resurrection.
 (1/751)